followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/17 dxPolarChart/1 Configuration/valueAxis/valueType.md

 [note]If dates in your data source are stored as strings, make sure that they have a [valid format](http://www.w3schools.com/js/js_date_formats.asp).

-When configuring the widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), specify this option using the `ChartDataType` enum.
+When using the widget as an [ASP.NET MVC Control](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/), specify this option using the `ChartDataType` enum.
 This enum accepts the following values: `Numeric`, `DateTime` and `String`.
 <!--/fullDescription-->